tejas1904/pi-dash-128/README.md

 # PiDash128

-PiDash128 is a compact Raspberry Pi dashboard for a 128×64 I²C OLED.
+PiDash128 is a compact Raspberry Pi dashboard/System monitor using a 128×64 I²C OLED.
 It shows CPU load, temperature, RAM usage, IP-based weather, and scrolling user/network information.